 Larnaca is the international gateway to Cyprus, thanks to its busy international airport and seaport.
-It is only Cyprus's third largest coastal city but it is possibly the most popular tourist hub.
+It is only Cyprus's third largest coastal city but it is a popular tourist hub.
 It is one of the oldest continuously inhabited cities in the world, and has plenty of historical sightseeing on offer to complement its deep-blue sea, bright sandy beaches and reliably sunny skies.

 In addition to its rich history, the Larnaca region is known as a hotspot for partying on the Mediterranean, and is home to Ayia Napa, one of the most popular resort areas in Cyprus, as well as lively villages like Protaras, Kapparis, and Paralimni.

 Away from the action in the towns, the region offers miles of unspoiled wilderness to explore.
 The Cape Greco peninsula is a government-protected conservation area with dramatic cliffs and abundant indigenous flora and fauna.